wert-ac/h3mcc-albatross/README.md

 Double click on the variant(s) you want included, then click `done`

-Right click anywhere to create a new vehicle, then adjust the properties pallet to match your desired variant config:
+Right click anywhere to create a new vehicle, then adjust the properties palette to match your desired variant config:

 #### **Default**